 How will I know my trial is extended?

 We have a Apple TV+ trial scheduled to run until 8 June 2021 and haven’t yet seen any indication that it will be extended.
-However, if your free trial is going to expire at any time between now and June 2021 it will be extended until July 2021,
+However, if your free trial is going to expire at any time between now and June 2021 it will be extended until July 2021, according to 9to5Mac.

 It is possible that when the trial period runs out those users will see an extention be applied.